Go-Ahead plays a vital role in underpinning social and economic activity in the communities where we operate.

 We play an important role ensuring that millions of people are able to get to work, education and access services, through to the people we employ and place great importance on partnership, adopting a collaborative approach with governments, local communities and suppliers; developing and running services that create long term value for all of us.

 The transport we provide helps to support economic growth.
-We make a significant and positive contribution to the communities in which we operate, enabling communities to remain connected, and do so in a responsible way.
+We make a significant and positive contribution to the communities in which we operate and do so in a responsible way.
 As a significant purchaser of products and services, our operations provide funds to suppliers.
 We manage this value chain to minimise risks and contribute to the efficient delivery of our services.
 We work closely with central and local government to shape policy and regulatory changes which enhance the future of transport and contribute to fiscal revenue through our tax payments.

 Our relationship with these stakeholders are key to our success.

 target to increase female representation across our bus businesses by 2025

 target of female representation across our rail business by 2025

 target of allocating our influenceable spend to small and medium-sized enterprises by 2023

 Go-Ahead is the only UK public transport operator registered as an approved provider delivering apprenticeships across both bus and rail

 Launched an industry first ‘Women in Bus’ colleague led network, designed to support and empower female colleagues across our bus divisions